VivianBass/GeneFamilies/doc/Section-Description.md

 correction with p.adjust() to control the False Discovery Rate (FDR) and minimize false positives.

-- 4.  `compute_exp.prof.dists_angles.R`

-**Angle Analysis in Gene Expression**:

-**Angle Calculation**: The script computes angles between expression vectors (gene expression profiles) within gene families and the diagonal using the `cosDiag` function.

-**Diagonal Reference**: The diagonal represents equal expression across all tissues (a line from the origin to the point (1,1,...)).
-Angles to this diagonal measure deviations from balanced expression, indicating tissue specificity.

-**Interpretation**:
-  - **Small Angles**: Suggest balanced gene expression across tissues (high tissue versatility).
-  - **Large Angles**: Indicate tissue-specific expression.

-**Expression Vectors**: Represent gene-family clusters with gene expression profiles across tissues.
-Mean expression vectors are used to calculate angles, assessing functional diversification through rotation around the diagonal.

-**Tissue Specificity and Versatility**:
-Angles measure how specific or versatile a gene's expression is.
-Small angles indicate high versatility (broad expression), while larger angles show more tissue-specific expression.

-**Ortholog vs. Paralog Comparison**:
-Mean expression vectors for orthologs and paralogs are compared within each gene family by calculating angles between the diagonal and their mean expression vectors.
-This helps evaluate tissue specificity and functional shifts post-duplication.

 ## Section-3 - Plotting Distributions

-- 1. `plot_expression_angles.R`

 - **Scientific Plots Overview**: